In this edition of the Prep '58 Blog...

 We gave away some cookies, and reviewed the latest results from our Annual Fund projects.
 Since 1982, when Prep started keeping records of fund raising events, the Class of '58 has raised more than $1.7M for the Annual Fund, the '58 Scholarship Fund, and various other events.
 Nice work!

 The team at Bar-A did a great job at our event.
 We met from noon 'til 4:00, had some lunch and spent time together with folks we might not have seen since the year before.
+We captured some great photos and video, which you can see here.

 And so, another reunion is in the books.
 We'll take a week or two off, and then get started on next year's Reunion.
 Let's make that one another record-breaker!